Raiwulf/CigiYoutube/README.md

 ## Overview

-YouTube Channel Stats is a Python application that provides statistics for a specified YouTube channel.
+CigiYoutube is a Python application that provides statistics for a specified YouTube channel.
 It calculates and displays the average views, likes, and comments per video for the channel.
 The application consists of a Flask backend and a Tkinter GUI for user interaction.

 ## Features